sahithreddy05/SimpleToDo/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *SimpleToDO*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleToDO** is an android app that allows building a todo list and basic todo items management functionality including adding new items and deleting an existing item.

-Submitted by: **Your Name Here**
+Submitted by: **sri sahith reddy kuncharam**

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## User Stories